Connect with us

 Is your business executive protected against whaling phishing?

-According to NCSC UK, the whaling phishing emails are more targeted and relevant to the email recipient.
+According to NCSC UK, the whaling phishing emails are more targeted and relevant to the recipient.

 Plus, the phishing email content may also use industry-specific jargon and knowledge of the business.
-Therefore all up the fraudulent email is harder to detect.
+Therefore, all up, the fraudulent email is harder to detect.
 With trust established, the recipient clicks a link or opens an attachment without further thought.
-Then worst happens – ransomware or a virus is installed on the desktop or device without the recipient’s knowledge.
+Then, the worst happens – ransomware or a virus is installed on the desktop or device without the recipient’s knowledge.

-This is how business data may end up being shared with the hacker that may include passwords which we all know when they fall into the wrong hands, it is never going to end well!
+This is how business data may end up being shared with the hacker, which, including passwords, which we all know when they fall into the wrong hands, will never end well!

 Why Is It Called Whaling Phishing?

-In business, ‘whales’ are your executives, and they are particularly vulnerable to phishing.
-The most prevalent type of whaling phishing is for the stealing of credentials – login details etc.
+In business, ‘whales’ are your executives and are particularly vulnerable to phishing.
+The most prevalent type of whaling phishing is for stealing credentials – login details, etc.

 Credentials

-PhishLabs in their recent blog post says two-thirds of spear-phishing emails to executives inboxes is for credentials theft.
-Where the email contents contain a link that the recipient clicks or an attachment the recipient opens.
+PhishLabs, in their recent blog post, says two-thirds of spear-phishing emails to executives’ inboxes are for credentials theft.
+The email contains a link that the recipient clicks or an attachment the recipient opens.

 51% of credentials theft is from emails sent to Microsoft 365 (0365).
-Therefore the simple solution is for executives to stop using O365, and this is happening if not by design but by need.
+Therefore, the simple solution is for executives to stop using O365, which happens not by design but by need.

 • Apple iPhone (38.9)